-TD Ameritrade is an Omaha-based brokerage firm and an affiliate of TD Bank.
+TD Ameritrade is an Omaha-based brokerage firm and an affiliate of TD Bank that was purchased by Charles Schwab Corp. in October 2020.
 The company offers online stock trading and investing, as well as retirement planning products and services.

 Who Is TD Ameritrade Best For?